DUI Attorney Orlando

-- Third offense or more – felony (if there are prior DUI convictions, in addition, these within the past ten years)
+- Third offense and after – felony if there are prior DUI convictions within the past ten years

-It should be mentioned that the charges above are not guaranteed.
-If a driver causes property damage while driving under the influence, it will be considered a first-degree misdemeanor.
-If a serious bodily injury is caused to one or more others due to a DUI, it can be prosecuted as a third-degree felony.
+The charges above are not guaranteed, and every case is different.
+If a driver causes property damage or is cited for reckless driving while driving under the influence, it may be considered a first-degree misdemeanor.
+If a driver causes serious bodily injury to others due to a DUI, it can be prosecuted as a third-degree felony charge.

-Furthermore, drunk drivers who cause death due to a DUI-related accident may face a second-degree felony charge.
-Whether you are being charged with a misdemeanor DUI or a felony DUI, it is in your best interest to seek the counsel of a proven Orlando DUI attorney in Florida.
-They will offer you the best chance of having the charges potentially dropped or reduced.
+Furthermore, drunk drivers who cause death due to an accident may face a second-degree felony charge.
+Whether you are being charged with a misdemeanor DUI or a felony DUI, it is in your best interest to seek the counsel of Orlando DUI lawyers.

 DUI Penalties in Florida

-- First-Offense DUI: As a first-time DUI offender, you can expect to face fines between $500 – $1000.
+As a first-time DUI offender, you can expect fines between $500 and $1000.
 Furthermore, mandatory jail time ranges from eight hours up to six months.
-Courts will also mandate that you complete at least 50 hours of community service.
-You can also expect your license to be suspended for six months to one year.
+Courts also mandate that you complete at least 50 hours of community service.
+You can also expect a license suspension for six months to one year.

-- Second-Offense DUI: A second offense can result in $1000 – $2000 in fines, minimum jail time of 10 days up to nine months, six months to one year of probation, a maximum of five years imprisonment, 30 days vehicle impound, as well as the installation of an ignition interlock device (at your own cost).
-License suspension of up to five years.
+A second offense can result in $1000 to $2000 in fines, imprisonment of 10 days up to five years, six months to one year of probation, 30-day vehicle impound, the installation of an ignition interlock device, and a license suspension of up to five years.
 Additionally, you will be required to attend a Florida DUI school or alcohol treatment program.

-- Third-Offense DUI: The third time a person is convicted of a DUI, penalties begin to increase significantly.
+The third time a person is convicted of a DUI, penalties increase significantly.
 Third-time offenders face fines from $2000 to $5000, up to five years in state prison, potential ten years license suspension, 90-day vehicle impound, felony conviction, mandatory attendance of DUI school or alcohol treatment program, as well as community service.

-- Fouth-Offense DUI (or more): Being convicted of a DUI four or more times carries the potential for the most extreme consequences.
-Those convicted may be fined $2000 to $5000, up to five years in prison, the possibility of five years of probation, lifetime driver’s license suspension, 90-day vehicle impound, mandatory DUI school, and alcohol treatment program felony conviction, as well as community service.
+Being convicted of a DUI four or more times carries the most extreme consequences.
+Those convicted may be fined $2000 to $5000, up to five years in prison, the possibility of five years of probation, lifetime license suspension, 90-day vehicle impound, mandatory attendance of DUI school and alcohol treatment program, as well as community service.

-In many instances, the arresting officers don’t follow protocol, the evidence is flawed, or a person’s rights are violated.
-In these instances, a DUI attorney in Florida can push to have the charges decreased or have the case dismissed.
+In many instances, the arresting officers don’t follow protocol, the evidence is flawed, or a person’s rights are violated under either federal or Florida law.
+In these instances, the team at our criminal defense law office can push to have the charges decreased or have the case dismissed.

-Furthermore, an adept Orlando DUI lawyer will have the necessary experience to argue for a plea bargain effectively.
-The more experienced the lawyer is, the more likely they are to have a good relationship with the prosecution.
-This is an advantage for those charged with a DUI as it gives them negotiating power that they would otherwise not have.
+An Orlando DUI lawyer has the necessary knowledge to argue for a fair plea bargain.
+Criminal defense lawyers are likely to have a good relationship with prosecutors.
+This is an advantage for those charged with a DUI as it gives them negotiating power they would otherwise not have.

-If the evidence against you is ironclad, your Orlando DUI lawyer can advocate reducing your sentence as well as subsequent penalties.
+If the evidence against you is ironclad, your Orlando DUI lawyer can advocate for reducing your sentence and subsequent penalties.
 It is rarely a good idea to represent yourself in a criminal proceeding.
-This is especially true of those who have been charged with a DUI offense.
+This is especially true of those charged with a DUI offense.